Dental Implants in Lafayette, IN

 4. Implant placement – For the implant placement you may decide to remain awake with local anesthesia or be sedated further depending on your preference.
 Most patients find the procedure to be less uncomfortable than tooth extraction.
 Your specialist will provide you with the details in regard to the implant placement and also post-operative considerations following placement.

 5. Integration Phase – A period of 3-4 months is generally allowed for the implant to integrate into the bone.
 During this phase the bone is growing around the implant and the implant is becoming solidly fixed into the bone.

 6. Restoration – Once the specialist determines that the implant has integrated into bone completely, you will be scheduled with our office so that the crown can be fabricated.
-This process involves us placing an abutment (attachment that connects the implant to the crown) onto the implant, collecting clinical data, and taking impressions.
-The fabrication of the crown generally takes 2-3 weeks.
+This process involves us placing an abutment (attachment that connects the implant to the crown) onto the implant, collecting clinical data, and taking intraoral scans.
+The fabrication of the crown generally takes about 3 weeks.
 Once the crown is fabricated you will be scheduled for cementation of the crown and completion of the process.